tri-cods/html-css/sections/classes.md

 </p>
 ```

+## Id selectors
-**Id selectors** look like this in the CSS - the name of the selector preceeded by a hashmark:
+...look like this in the CSS - the name of the selector preceeded by a hashmark:

 ```
 #navbar {